On groups with Schottky set boundary

 As already observed in the proof of Lemma~\ref{lma:omegafuchs}, if $h$ is not injective, i.e., if $h(x)=h(y)$ for some pair of points $x,y$ in $\mathbb{S}^1$, then $h(x)$ is a cut point of $\Lambda_G$ (we may build a Jordan arc in $\overline{\mathbb{D}}$, a crosscut, that maps under $h$ to a separating Jordan curve), and so $h(x)$ is parabolic.

-Given a parabolic point $p$ with stabilizer $P$ and a component $\Omega$ of the ordinary set which contains $p$ in its boundary, we will say that $p$ is {\it uniquely accessible from $\Omega$} if the above map $h:\overline{\mathbb{D}}\to\overline{\Omega}$ is injective over $p$, i.e., $h^{-1}(\{p\})$ is a singleton.
+Given a parabolic point $p$ with stabilizer $P$ and a simply connected component $\Omega$ of the ordinary set which contains $p$ in its boundary, we will say that $p$ is {\it uniquely accessible from $\Omega$} if the above map $h:\overline{\mathbb{D}}\to\overline{\Omega}$ is injective over $p$, i.e., $h^{-1}(\{p\})$ is a singleton.
 Likewise, we say that $p$ is {\it doubly accessible from $\Omega$} if $h^{-1}(\{p\})$ consists of two points.
 We expect that in general $h^{-1}(p)$ will be a Cantor set if $p$ is not uniquely or doubly accessible.

-\begin{corollary} Let $p$ be a parabolic point with stabilizer $P$ of a geometrically finite convergence group acting on $S^2$, $(G,\PP)$.
+\begin{corollary} Let $(G,\PP)$ be a geometrically finite convergence group acting on $S^2$ and let $p\in S^2$ be a parabolic point with stabilizer $P\in\PP$.
 Assume that the component of its Bowditch boundary containing $p$ is not a singleton.
-Let $\Omega$ be any component such that $\partial\Omega$ contains $p$.
+Let $\Omega$ be any simply connected component of $S^2 \setminus \partial(G, \mathcal{P})$ such that $\partial\Omega$ contains $p$.
 If $P$ is two-ended, then $p$ is either uniquely or doubly accessible from $\Omega$. \end{corollary}

-\begin{proof} Recall the notation of Lemma \ref{lma:parabolicvsfuchs}: $Q$ is defined as $h^{-1}\circ(P\cap H)\circ h$, where $h$ is the extension of the homeomorphism conjugating the action of the stabilizer $H$ of $\Omega$.
-The number of accesses to $p$ from $\Omega$ are in bijection with the cardinality of $\Lambda_Q$.
+\begin{proof} Recall the notation of Lemma \ref{lma:parabolicvsfuchs}: $Q$ is defined as the Fuchsian group such that $h\circ Q=(P\cap H)\circ h$, where $h$ is the extension of the homeomorphism conjugating the action of the stabilizer $H$ of $\Omega$.
+The accesses to $p$ from $\Omega$ are in bijection with the points of $\Lambda_Q$.
 By Lemma \ref{lma:parabolicvsfuchs}, the limit set is non-empty so $Q$ is infinite.